guenhter/temp_env_vars/README.md

 [![MSRV: 1.80.0](https://flat.badgen.net/badge/MSRV/1.80.0/purple)](https://blog.rust-lang.org/2024/07/25/Rust-1.80.0.html)

-`temp_env_vars` allows to to manipulate enviornment variables during a test and reset all changes when the test is done.
+`temp_env_vars` allows to rest all changes to environment variables changed within the execution of a certain function.

-[!WARNING]
+> [!WARNING]

-The software currently in the starting phase and will change
+> This crate is under active development and will probably have braking changes

 ## Installation